 There are several different types of firewalls on the market today.
 Choosing one for your organization can be a daunting task – especially in an industry filled with buzzwords and proprietary trademarks.
-Let's take a look
+Let's take a look at the basics of firewall technology and five questions you should ask when choosing a firewall for your organization.

 - Why are you implementing a firewall?
 Sure, this sounds like a simple question.
 You're probably thinking to yourself, "Because we need one!"
 But it's important that you take the time to define the technical objectives that you have for firewall implementation.
 These objectives will drive the selection process.
 You don't want to choose an expensive, feature-rich firewall that's complicated to administer when your technical requirements could be met by a simpler product.